 Using a cake stand and some eucalyptus branches adds a fall touch that is light and airy!

-Sweet shoulders, and I added a couple real pumpkins, too!
+Sweet shoulders, and I added a couple of real pumpkins, too!
 (Yes, that white one on the left is REAL!)

 My cutie-patootie Mod Podge Coastal Style Pumpkins joined their posh velvet cousins in My Wee Abode!